 Your priority after a dog attack should be seeking medical care.
 You may need a rabies shot or other care that could save your life.
 Dog injuries can be extremely severe and often require emergency room treatment, antibiotics, vaccinations, plastic surgery, and physical therapy.
 There can also be devastating psychological effects of a vicious attack.

-How Much Does Breed Matter?
+How Much Does A Dog Bite by Breed Matter?

 Now let’s look at dog breeds.
 The #1 breed for U.S. dog bites is the pit bull, which is sometimes called a bully, an American bully, an American pit bull terrier, an American Staffordshire terrier, or a Staffordshire bull terrier.
 Fans of these dogs also affectionately call them “pitties” and “pibbles”.